ysyk2021/enhancing-mindset-with-ai-training-your-brain-for-success-and-happiness/src/chapter-3-1.md

-Designing Your AI-Powered Mindset Improvement Strategy - Steps for Creating a Personalized Mindset Improvement Strategy
+Steps for Creating a Personalized Mindset Improvement Strategy
 ==================================================================================================================================

 In order to effectively enhance your mindset with AI-powered tools, it is important to create a personalized mindset improvement strategy.
 In this chapter, we will explore the steps for creating an effective AI-powered mindset improvement strategy.